Skip to main content

 Why It Matters

-Sustainability evaluation addresses a fundamental accountability question: did the programme create lasting change, or did benefits disappear when funding ended?
+Sustainability evaluation addresses a fundamental accountability question: did the program create lasting change, or did benefits disappear when funding ended?
 For donors, it informs whether sustainability strategies worked and how to design future interventions.
 For implementers, it reveals whether exit planning was adequate and what local ownership looks like in practice.
-Without sustainability evaluation, programmes risk appearing successful during implementation while leaving no enduring legacy, a pattern that undermines the credibility of the entire M&E field.
+Without sustainability evaluation, programs risk appearing successful during implementation while leaving no enduring legacy - a pattern that undermines the credibility of the entire M&E field.

 In Practice

 Sustainability evaluations typically occur 6-18 months after project closure, allowing sufficient time for the transition to play out.
-They combine quantitative tracking of outcome persistence (e.g., "What percentage of trained health workers remain in their positions?") with qualitative assessment of systems (e.g., "Do local authorities continue budgeting for programme activities?").
+They combine quantitative tracking of outcome persistence (e.g., "What percentage of trained health workers remain in their positions?") with qualitative assessment of systems (e.g., "Do local authorities continue budgeting for program activities?").
 Common frameworks include the Sustainability Index Model and the Capacity Sustainability Framework.
 Key data sources include follow-up surveys, institutional records, and interviews with former beneficiaries and local partners.
-The evaluation often reveals that while some outcomes persist, institutional mechanisms for continuation were weaker than assumed at project close, insights that directly inform better handover planning for future programmes.
+The evaluation often reveals that while some outcomes persist, institutional mechanisms for continuation were weaker than assumed at project close - insights that directly inform better handover planning for future programs.

 Related Topics